 Easing Headaches and Migraines in Kids

 Headaches are an unwelcome symptom that many of us experience, and kids are no exception.
 Not only can they be triggered by different causes, there are also many types of headaches: tension, cluster, sinus, and migraine.
 It's important to determine the type of headache you or your child may be experiencing, because therapies will differ depending on the cause.
+Here are some clues for identifying the type of and some natural remedies for headache pain in kids.

 How to identify the different types of headaches